Thomas-Longworth/PeakPerformance-E-Commerce/TESTING.md

 <br>

 - I manually tested the responsiveness of the website on many devices.
 I used Chrome DevTools to simulate different screen sizes also.
 I made sure there were not significant issues such as overlapping text, images not scaling properly, and buttons that are difficult to click.

 - I rigorously tried different data into forms and fields to assess the validation and error-handling mechanisms.
 - I checked that the website worked in the following browsers: Google Chrome, Mozilla Firefox, Apple Safari, Microsoft Edge.
+I verified that all major features, such as product listings, shopping cart, and payments worked on different browsers.

 - Furthermore, I analyze the website's functionality by interacting with features like buttons, dropdowns, and navigation menus to confirm their proper working.
 This thorough manual testing process guarantees a smooth and user-friendly experience for visitors to my website